‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 This bias shows up as an over-estimation of our own abilities.
-In IBM’s case, its executives were so confident of their success that they never dug deeper into the licensing deal that they signed with Microsoft and found they ended up with no control of the OS, the very thing that ran their computers.
-For some individuals this condition is called the Dunning Kruger effect, after a study on it by researchers Dunning and Kruger.
-The study found that competence and confidence in these individuals were actually inversely proportional.
-The more incompetent they were the higher their level of self confidence.
-Anyone, notice something how uncannily accurate this can be seen in this video of Donald Trump.
+In IBM’s case, its executives were so confident of their success that they never gave much thought to the licensing deal that they signed with Microsoft.
+This condition loosely overlaps with another related bias called the Dunning Kruger effect.
+A study discovered that competence and confidence in some individuals were actually inversely proportional.
+The more incompetent they were the higher was their level of self confidence.
+There is no one who is a better example of this bias than Donald Trump.

 The tendency to settle in and copy what everyone else is doing usually does mean you’re safe however this can also end up having a ‘me too’ product with no clear competitive differentiator.
 Knowing when to balance a feature that is required for your product while also having a competitive differentiator is key to creating a product ‘USP’.

 Sometimes carrying on with a failed idea can seem to be more tempting that abandoning it.
 This is caused by a loss aversion bias because of the emotional attachment and toll of having sunk time and effort into it.
-This can be seen especially with developers who may have spent a long time on a feature that has stopped yielding any results or for a stakeholder that has invested in a platform but knowingly continues to invest even if it adds to technical debt.
+This can be seen especially with developers who may have spent a long time on a feature that is past its use by date any results but continues to invest time and effort in it.

 Law of instrument

 “To a carpenter with a hammer everything looks like a nail”.
 This can sometimes be seen from people that have competencies in a different discipline and tend to rely on the knowledge they have acquired in that background.
-For example a product manager with a technical background may tend to be more reliant on using a technical solution to solve a problem over any other approach.
+For example a product manager with a technical background may tend to be more reliant on using a technical solution to solve a problem over design thinking.

 Base rate fallacy